-Bassetlaw Garden Village will be a new high quality, characterful development, highly accessible and sustainable sitting within a characteristically rural, wooded Bassetlaw setting.
-Encompassing the Garden City principles, this new settlement will provide extensive and exemplary interconnected multifunctional green/blue infrastructure, providing for food production, recreation, sport, play and active travel.
-Reinforcing healthy place-making it will also connect a robust network of community hubs ensuring that all the community is easily able to walk/cycle to a range of local shops, services, community facilities, employment and reach public transport, whilst everyone regardless of age and ability can enjoy the exercise, recreation, play and well-being benefits green/blue infrastructure brings close to home.
+Bassetlaw Garden Village will be a new high quality, characterful development, highly accessible and sustainable sitting within a rural, wooded setting, sensitively integrated into the local landscape.
+Encompassing the Garden City Principles, this new settlement will provide extensive and exemplary interconnected multifunctional green/blue infrastructure, providing for food production, recreation, sport, play and active travel.
+Reinforcing healthy, active place-making this will also connect a robust network of community hubs and public spaces ensuring that all the community is easily able to walk/cycle to a range of local shops, services, community facilities, employment and reach public transport, whilst everyone regardless of age and ability can enjoy the exercise, recreation, play, social and well-being benefits of locally accessible green/blue infrastructure.

-Significant net gains in biodiversity and woodland planting will provide the basis for a climate resilient development, whilst sustainable construction methods and materials will ensure new development and spaces deliver the highest standards in terms of energy and water efficiency and sustainable drainage, minimising impacts on the environment ensuring development and the environment is adaptable to change over time.
-Opportunities to capture the benefits of innovation will be built in so that the Garden Village is well placed to incorporate renewable and low carbon technologies, and emerging digital and fuel technologies over its lifetime.
+Climate resilience will be built in from the outset.
+Sustainable construction methods and materials will ensure new development and spaces deliver the highest standards in terms of energy and water efficiency and sustainable drainage, whilst significant net gains in biodiversity and woodland planting will minimise impacts, ensuring development and the environment is adaptable to change over time and is an exemplar in minimising its carbon footprint and the impacts of climate change.
+Opportunities to capture the benefits of innovation will be embedded so that the Garden Village is well placed to incorporate zero-carbon and energy-positive technologies, and emerging digital and fuel technologies over its lifetime ensuring that the village will be highly sustainable in terms of energy generation and consumption.

-The Garden Village will support a truly diverse community with a wide variety of housing types and sizes available to meet the needs of all, irrespective of age and time of life, adding diversity to the local housing market.
+The Garden Village will support a diverse community with a wide variety of housing types, sizes and tenures available to meet the needs of all, irrespective of age and time of life, adding diversity to the local housing market.
 Highly accessible employment opportunities will attract new business and investment adding significant value to the local and regional economy, providing opportunities to diversify the type of jobs available and supporting the upskilling of local residents, whilst providing 'grow on' and incubator space to help local businesses develop and thrive.

 Movement and accessibility within, to and from the Garden Village will be a fundamental part of its design.
 Connections for sustainable and healthy active travel will be maximised: a new rail station, bus services, and a network for pedestrians, cyclists and electric vehicles will provide sustainable access to nearby Worksop, Retford, surrounding villages and Clumber Park.
-Easy access to rail will enable ease of movement to the wider sub region.
+An excellent provision of greenspace, sport, recreation and community facilities will be well-connected and accessible by healthy, active transport choices such as walking and cycling, wheelchairs, skating and scooting as well as public transport.
+Easy access to rail will enable ease of movement to the wider sub region whilst improvements to the local highways network will ensure vehicle movement is easy and safe for all.

+The Bassetlaw Garden Village will be an aspirational place to live where all life stages and abilities can be supported and celebrated.
 Quality will be retained to ensure the Garden Village remains a place where people choose to live, work or visit long into the future.
-From the outset, long-term stewardship of green/blue and community assets will be a truly collaborative approach with the new community and local people to ensure Bassetlaw Garden Village maintains its quality, local distinctiveness and thrives in perpetuity.
+From the outset, long term stewardship of green/blue and community assets will be a truly collaborative approach with the new community and local people to ensure Bassetlaw Garden Village maintains its quality, local distinctiveness and thrives in perpetuity.